ga-curriculum/ml-workflow-and-best-practices/microlesson-01/README.md

 - Inconsistent formats in the lifestyle information (e.g., "Exercise: Yes" vs. "Physical Activity: Regular").
 - Data collected only from urban hospitals, leaving rural areas unrepresented.
 - Limited historical records for patients under 18 years old.

+- At this stage Developer identifies the requirement of Data Pre-Processing

 ---